 Exploring Abstraction — Musings on Art, Life, and Becoming

-What AI Cannot Paint: On the Irreducible Value of the Human Mark
+What AI Cannot Paint: Why the Human Mark Still Matters in Abstract Art

 As AI-generated imagery floods every surface, something clarifying is happening: the contrast is making the human mark more legible, not less.
 What a painted canvas offers that no generative system can produce is not nostalgia.
 It is a specific kind of evidence.